Commercial Construction in Oklahoma City, OK

 The scope below is the field-level definition of commercial construction on a Oklahoma City project.
 Each item is treated as an owned activity with a lead, an inspection, and a turnover expectation, not a generic line on the bid form.

-• Ground-up commercial shells and core systems
+• Ground-up commercial shells and core systems for Class A office, retail, and mixed-use occupancies in OKC corridors

-• Civil, landscape, and exterior hardscape coordination
+• Civil, landscape, exterior hardscape, and stormwater coordination for Oklahoma County permit requirements

-• Permit administration, inspections, and turnover documentation
+• Permit administration through OKC building department, inspections, and occupancy turnover documentation

 Delivery Process